florianneukirchen/qgis_nearest_greater/README.md

 ## Changelog
 ### Git
 - Return additional field 'nearest_gt_count' with a count of the incoming links (i.e. connecting lines to points with smaller value)
+- Better handling of the distance value for the feature with greatest value.
+Three options: "NULL", "1 Mio.", "max distance + 1".

 ### 0.1 (2022-11)
 - Initial release